symfony/symfony-docs/components/console/helpers/progressbar.rst

 .. tip::

-    You can also regress the progress bar (i.e. step backwards) by calling ``$progress->advance()`` with a negative value.
+    You can also regress the progress bar (e.g. step backwards) by calling ``$progress->advance()`` with a negative value.
 For example, if you call ``$progress->advance(-2)`` then it will regress the progress bar 2 steps.